krzemienski/awesome-from-stars/README.md

 * [facetdigital/QuiltView](https://github.com/facetdigital/QuiltView): A UICollectionViewLayout subclass, used as the layout object of a UICollectionView for iOS and tvOS, developed in Swift, based on RFQuiltLayout.
 * [HappenApps/Quiver](https://github.com/HappenApps/Quiver): Quiver documentation and issue tracker
 * [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr): Opiniated RAG for integrating GenAI in your apps 🧠   Focus on your product rather than the RAG.
 Easy integration in existing products with customisation!
 Any LLM: GPT4, Groq, Llama.
 Any Vectorstore: PGVector, Faiss.
 Any Files.
 Anyway you want.
+* [nguyenphutrong/quotio](https://github.com/nguyenphutrong/quotio): Stop juggling AI accounts.
+Quotio is a beautiful native macOS menu bar app that unifies your Claude, Gemini, OpenAI, Qwen, and Antigravity subscriptions – with real-time quota tracking and smart auto-failover for AI coding tools like Claude Code, OpenCode, and Droid.
 * [WhiskeyCoder/Qwen3-Audiobook-Converter](https://github.com/WhiskeyCoder/Qwen3-Audiobook-Converter): Convert PDFs, EPUBs, DOCX, DOC, and TXT files into high-quality audiobooks using **Qwen3 TTS Voice Model** - an open-source voice synthesis system that excels at natural speech generation and voice cloning.
 * [QwenLM/Qwen3-Coder](https://github.com/QwenLM/Qwen3-Coder): Qwen3-Coder is the code version of Qwen3, the large language model series developed by Qwen team.
 * [qwinff/qwinff](https://github.com/qwinff/qwinff): A Qt4/5 GUI Frontend for FFmpeg